 On February 8th 2023, Namunyak’s calf was found abandoned, likely due to stress.
 The calf had been attacked by a predator.
 Suffering from infected wounds, dehydration, and inability to walk, the Kenya Wildlife Service (KWS) authorized her rescue, and Ol Jogi’s team provided intensive care.
 Despite a compromised gastrointestinal flora, the female calf, named Bella, made a full recovery.
 Now a healthy 226 kg and 1.2 years old, Bella is expected to be integrated into the wild population at 3.5 years old.

-Image credit - Save the Rhinos
+Image credit - Will Roberts

 How you can help?